Dorey Family of Susan J. Dorey: History and Geography of Jersey and Nova Scotia

 About Isle Madame

 The island is 17 square miles in size, about 7 miles wide and 10 miles long, has 12 fresh-water lakes, and has no high elevations.
-It is connected to Cape Breton Island by a bridge over the Lennox Passage.
+It is connected to Cape Breton Island to the north by a bridge over the Lennox Passage and separated from the mainland of Nova Scotia to the west and south by Chedabucto Bay.
 The island is in Richmond County.

 Isle Madame was first occupied by Europeans—mostly French, Basque, and Portuguese fisherman—in the 1500s and 1600s.
 In 1752 there were about 35 Acadian families settled on Isle Madame.
 The soil was deemed unsuitable for agriculture and cod fishing was the sole occupation.